CALI Training Is Required For All Incoming International Students

 Get ready for CALI!
 CALI stands for California, and it also stands for Cultural Awareness, Laws, and Immigration — topics that have special importance for international students.

 If you are an incoming international student, you are mandated (required) by Federal Immigration Policy to complete OISS CALI training.
-It will help prepare you for academic, social, and professional success as an international Gaucho at UCSB, a world-class research university.
+It will help prepare you for academic, social, and professional success as a Global Gaucho at UCSB, a world-class research university.
 OISS staff are excited to provide you with this training where you will receive a lot of important information and a warm welcome to UCSB!
 We hope that you'll use this time to make some friends and get to know the friendly staff of OISS as well.

 All times are listed in Pacific Daylight Time (PDT).
 We recommend using a time zone converting tool like this one.

 When it's time for the webinar to begin, click the Zoom link below for the session you are trying to enter.
 When you open the Zoom webinar, your camera and microphone will not be on.
 You will see the OISS staff, but we will not be able to see or hear you.
-If you have a question during the webinar, you will be able to type it into the Question & Answer function; this function will be explained during the webinar.
+If you have a question during the webinar, you will be able to type it into the Question & Answer section; this function will be explained during the webinar.

 We recommend checking out UCSB's Zoom page, which includes several helpful Frequently Asked Questions (FAQs).